 Once you’re ready to go back to the bustle of the city, take the tube to Camden Town station to walk around Camden Market.
 It’s huge, sells everything and anything, and you’ll definitely get lost in this one (if you don’t, then I really have a problem).

 The last one I’ll leave out as an option, to do instead of Camden Market : the Tower of London.
-I know it’s not a budget activity, but it truly is something to see, and, if you can afford it, I really encourage you to go there.
-Book here (less expensive to book beforehand)!
+I know it’s not a budget activity (23,10 pounds if you book in advance online), but it truly is something to see, and, if you can afford it, I really encourage you to go there.

 On a practical note, London is a big city, and so I’ve included in this itinerary several underground journeys.
 The cheapest way to travel around London is to take a 2 days Oyster Card for 15 pounds.
 You can buy one at any station and you can also take the bus with it, in case your heart is set on climbing in one of those red buses !

 That’s it folks !
 I hope you’ll enjoy your stay in this beautiful city, and don’t forget to tell me if you try out one of my perfect budget weekends!